CarlGao4/Demucs-Gui/README.md

 3. Download [pretrained](https://app.box.com/s/rd6h9dilocrrfbsh8u4izgbpnq4w9dnj) models and extract it to `pretrained` folder under `GUI` folder.
 4. Run [`GuiMain.py`](GUI/GuiMain.py) and separate your song!
 If your GPU is not listed in the `device` column, or is labeled "not recommended", this means your GPU is not available or the VRAM is not enough.
 Please use CPU instead or open an issue to tell us if you think this is a problem.

+### Other steps for Linux users
+`soundfile` uses `libsndfile` but the wheels for Linux does not include it.
+Please use your package manager to install it manually.

 ## Acknowledgements
 This project includes code of [Demucs](https://github.com/facebookresearch/demucs) under MIT license.